sodascience/artscraper/README.md

 - data
   - artist_links.txt (All artists, with one url per line)
   - Artist_1
-    - description.txt (Description of artist, from wikimedia)
+    - description.txt (Description of artist, from wikidata)
-    - metadata.json (Metadata of arist, from wikimedia)
+    - metadata.json (Metadata of arist, from wikidata)
     - works.txt (All artworks, with one url per line)
     - works
       - work1